 Public Safety Division

-- Handles criminal offenses and offenses that can only be committed by a juvenile (for example, truancy).
+- Handles violations of the criminal code by people under 18 and offenses that can only be committed by a young person (for example, truancy).

 - Works with other city agencies on the unique challenges that face juveniles.

 - Develops and implements effective measures to safeguard the community and to rehabilitate youthful offenders.

 - matters involving parents who fail to enroll, immunize, and/or ensure daily and on time attendance of their elementary school aged children.